Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 Leaving a job?
 A simple resignation letter can help maintain a positive relationship with your old employer while also paving the way for you to move on to your new career opportunity.

-Here’s how to properly write a letter of resignation and give your two weeks notice when leaving your current job.
+Here’s how to correctly write a letter of resignation and give your two weeks' notice when leaving your current job.

 Questions Answered (Updated 2023)